2026 Bangsamoro Parliament election: Interim parliament

-When Bangsamoro was formed in 2019, the Bangsamoro Transition Authority served as an interim government of the autonomous region, and also acted as its interim parliament.
-The interim government is not officially divided through political party affiliation but is instead divided into two groups according to the nominating entity; the majority are nominees of the Moro Islamic Liberation Front, while the rest are nominees of the Philippine national government.
+When Bangsamoro was formed in 2019, the Bangsamoro Transition Authority (BTA) served as an interim government of the autonomous region, and also acted as its interim parliament.
+The interim government is not officially divided by political party affiliation but instead into two groups according to the nominating entity; the majority are nominees of the Moro Islamic Liberation Front (MILF), while the rest are nominees of the Philippine national government.

-Under the law which postponed the elections to 2025, the President of the Philippines may appoint a new set of members for the interim parliament whose term will run until June 30, 2025.
+Under the law which postponed the elections to 2025, the President of the Philippines was allowed to appoint a new set of members for the interim parliament whose terms would run until June 30, 2025.